Biodiversity

 GC, in collaboration with the Bangkok Metropolitan Administration and Kasetsart University, developed and rehabilitated a former 55-rai landfill area at the On Nut Waste Disposal Center in Bangkok into a green space in the form of an “ecological forest.”
 Tree planting was carried out on the former landfill based on academic principles by experts from the Faculty of Forestry, Kasetsart University.

 This reforestation project not only helps mitigate pollution impacts but also enhances biodiversity and improves environmental quality.
-Over the past two years, more than 45,000 trees have been planted.
+Over the past three years, more than 45,000 trees have been planted.
 Surveys have identified 79 plant species and 158 animal and insect species.
 The ecological forest has the potential to sequester 165 tons of carbon dioxide equivalent per year and release 120 tons of oxygen annually.

 The project aligns with GC’s biodiversity sustainability policy and its Net Zero target by 2050, while also supporting the Bangkok Metropolitan Administration’s urban forest expansion initiative.